MuhammedMagdyy/Function-Plotter/README.md

-# FunctionPlotter
+# Function Plotter
 GUI Python program that plots functions that are entered by the user.

-The program takes a minimum and maximum values for x and plots it as a Graph GUI.
+The program takes a minimum and maximum value for x and plots it as a Graph GUI.

 The Program was developed using Python Libraries: